Friday of the Second Week of the Great Fast – Presanctified

 Praise the Lord, all the nations;* proclaim His glory, all you people.

-You completed the immutable course of abstinence, and kept the Faith.* Therefore, you have been adorned with a crown of righteousness, O father,* which Christ has prepared for you,* awarding you recompense in accordance with your merits,* and bestowing upon you honours and rewards for your pangs.* Beseech Him, O divinely inspired one, that He save our souls.
+You completed the immutable course of abstinence and kept the Faith.* Therefore, you have been adorned with a crown of righteousness, O father Basil,* which Christ has prepared for you,* awarding you recompense in accordance with your merits,* and bestowing upon you honours and rewards for your pangs.* O saint inspired by God, beseech Him to save our souls.

 Strong is the love of the Lord for us;* eternally will His truth endure.

-You cast off all love of pleasure which enslaved your body, O divinely wise one,* harrowing your senses with the pangs of abstinence,* with terrible living conditions, the endurance of temptations,* and the withstanding of evil circumstances;* and thereby you have received never-ending delight,* everlasting sweetness and ineffable joy.
+You cast off all love of pleasure which enslaved your body, O Basil, wise in God,* harrowing your senses with the pangs of abstinence,* with terrible living conditions, the endurance of temptations,* and the withstanding of evil circumstances.* Thus you have received never-ending delight,* everlasting sweetness, and ineffable joy.

-Where is the attachment to the world?* Where is the allurement of all that is temporal?* Where is silver and gold?* Where is the multitude of servants and anxieties?* All is dust, all is ashes, all is shadow.* Come, let us cry out to the Immortal King.* O Lord, deem worthy of Your eternal blessings those who have departed from us,* granting them rest in Your ageless bliss.
+Where is the attachment to the world?* Where is the allurement of all that is temporal?* Where the silver and gold?* Where the multitude of servants and anxieties?* All is dust, all is ashes, all is shadow.* Come, let us cry out to the immortal King.* O Lord, deem worthy of Your eternal blessings those who have departed from us,* granting them rest in Your ageless bliss.

 Prokeimenon I, Tone 4